Using TA data

 To help identify the possible call location further:

-- If you have other calls that are close in time to the one of interest you should display their RTT arcs too.
+- If you have other calls that are close in time to the one of interest you should display their TA arcs too.
 This can help narrow down the location further as you may get an overlap with multiple arcs.

 -

 If you also have an estimated call location for the call you can display this for the call too.
-This can help define the location further as you may get an overlap of the estimated call location circle with one or more of the RTT arcs.
+This can help define the location further as you may get an overlap of the estimated call location circle with one or more of the TA arcs.
 To display any associated estimated call locations, on the CDR data tab select Call loc for the call you are interested in.
 For further information refer to How to display estimated call locations on the map.

 -